 With the commitment to provide total assistance to small businesses, SCORE features a lineup of assistance programs and resources encompassing all stages of the startup process to get you started.
 SCORE offers free business counseling with volunteer mentors all across the country, all certified professionals in their field of expertise.
-Business workshops and online trainings provided for free or at a very cheap fee are also provided by SCORE.
-Online access to tools, templates, and guides are also provided by SCORE.
+SCORE offers business workshops and online training provided for free or at a very cheap fee as well as online access to tools, templates, and guides.

 SBDC is the country’s most comprehensive business assistance network for small enterprises.
-It is the primary goal of the SBDC to assist new entrepreneurs realize their dreams of owning a business and to help existing businesses stay competitive and relevant in the industry.
-No-cost one-on-one mentoring and low-cost workshops and trainings are regularly provided by the SBDC through its local center and affiliates.
-This is an excellent resource.
+It is the primary goal of the SBDC to help new entrepreneurs realize their dreams of owning a business and to help existing businesses stay competitive and relevant in the industry.
+No-cost one-on-one mentoring and low-cost workshops and training are regularly provided by the SBDC through its local center and affiliates.

 A part of the program of the Economic Development Partnership of Alabama, the Alabama Launchpad has helped a number of businesses grow and thrive in the state.
 To funding resources, business workshops and conferences, the Alabama Launchpad has lined up a steady stream of business assistance services to help Alabama startups.